kubernetes-retired/service-catalog/charts/resources/instance/README.md

-# Service Catalog Broker Resource
+# Service Catalog Instance Resource

 This chart contains a single instance resource intended for use by the service-catalog system running in Third Party Resource mode.